arichtman/nix/README.md

 - Look into `buildEnv` over `devShell`
 - Perhaps actually put something useful in myShell
 - Test out packaging a toy app/repo
+- Think about intermediate CA revokation
+- Convert nodes to use ssh certificates for authentication and server certificates

 ## Use